SSWConsulting/SSW.Rules.Content/rules/include-useful-details-in-emails/rule.md

 ### Reduced cost of fixing bugs

 The cost of a bug increases with the length of time it takes for the client to request a change.
 Providing an email with all the details helps others see the changes immediately.
 If they need further adjustments, addressing them on the same day is much cheaper than handling the same request two months later, when the context may be forgotten.

-Finally, in the very unlikely case that the code repository and backup goes corrupt, your emails are a backup!
+Finally, in the very unlikely case that the code repository and backup goes corrupt, the emails are a backup!

 ::: email-template
 | | |